ryanmcalpin/homebrew-helper/README.md

 * Download the app Expo and scan the QR code from your terminal

 ## Development
-* ABV Calculator - add toggle for SG/Plato
+* ABV Calculator - add plato conversion on text change, cleanup conversion and formatting logic to only format the displayed temp
 * F/C Converter - add responsive font size
+* Add IBU Calculator

 ## Legal
 Copyright (c) 2018 Copyright Ryan McAlpin, All Rights Reserved.<br>